Gabbryan/Sec-web-scrapping/readme.md

 Some scripts for web scrapping filing and financial data from sec.

-get_cik_num.py allow us to create a new file with companies and their cik number from two files;
+get_cik_num.py allow us, from two files, to create a new file with companies and their cik number;
     - liste_cik_complete.txt which repertories all companies with their cik number,
     - liste_NASDAQ.txt which repertories all companies who belong to NASDAQ index